-Your home can seem like that ideal hideaway to them.
+Let's just hope it's not in your attic or walls.
+Your home can seem like that ideal hideaway to all sorts of wildlife.
 Since we turn the heat up in the winter, our homes are the warmest places around, and animals really enjoy being warm.
-They’ll try to get into your home to stay safe and warm during the coldest part of the year.
+It stands to reason that as the temperature drops, the motivations for all types of species to break into your attic or garage and find some shelter.

 In the winter, food is much harder for animals to find.
 Many animals (like squirrels) will have stored food away to tide them over for the winter, but many other animals have not.